 You see, everyone is different, which is why there isn’t a straight up ranking system associated with these coffee makers.

-The first of our ten French press coffee maker reviews is the review for the Freiling Stainless Steel French Press.
+The first of our eleven French press coffee maker reviews is the review for the Freiling Stainless Steel French Press.

 This outstanding press is a steel carafe and is available to you in four different sizes.